Friday, 21 November 2014

 By Gary Deane

-Writer/teacher Barry Hannah has called Leonard a ‘dry comic noirist’, an apt enough description, but one which would probably kill the pitch before the elevator door has closed.
-Hollywood has taken a brain-dead approach to Leonard, seeing only what’s obvious in him, such as his stock of script-ready characters.
-These usually include a dude with an iffy résumé but essentially the right motives and moves, a woman who is as cool as he is (and just as smart), and a monkey-house of bad guys who, to their ultimate regret, attempt to force the play or threaten to ruin it.
+Writer/teacher Barry Hannah has called Leonard a ‘dry comic noirist’, an apt description, but one which would probably kill an elevator pitch before the door closed.
+Hollywood has generally taken a pretty brain-dead approach to Leonard, seeing only the obvious in him, such as a stock of script-ready characters.
+These might include a cool dude with an iffy résumé, but also the right motives and some solid moves; a female who is as smart as he is, and often even smarter; and a monkey-house of bad guys who, to their ultimate regret, manage to find a way to screw up their best-laid plans.

 Around these, Leonard plots like a bandit, holding tightly to a schematic that at first has us puzzling over how the characters relate to each other and what they’re up to.
 Then, just as we think we’ve got it figured, all bets come off.